December 1992 Serbian local elections: Novi Kneževac

 Incumbent Novi Kneževac mayor Dušan Jančić of the Socialist Party of Serbia was confirmed for another term in office after the election.

 Senta

 Results of the election for the Municipal Assembly of Senta:

 Only parties or alliances that won representation in the assembly are listed.

-When the assembly convened on 20 January 1993, Gábor Tóth Horti was elected as mayor, János Zámborszki as deputy mayor, and Ferenc Szűcs as chair of the executive committee.
+When the assembly convened on 20 January 1993, incumbent mayor Gábor Tóth Horti and incumbent executive committee chair Ferenc Szűcs were chosen for new terms in their respective offices.
+János Zámborszki was chosen as deputy mayor.
 All were members of the Democratic Fellowship of Vojvodina Hungarians.

+The VMDK experienced a serious split in 1994, and several leading members left to form the Alliance of Vojvodina Hungarians (VMSZ).
+Tóth Horti became a prominent member of the new party.
+Zámborszki, whose term as deputy mayor seems to have ended before 1995, remained with the VMDK.
+Szűcs, who served his full term in office, left the VMDK but does not seem to have formally aligned himself with the VMSZ.